 Map of Environment Canada's Protected Areas in the Northwest Territories

 Long description for the Map

-Map showing the number of Environment Canada’s protected areas in the Northwest Territories – 5 Migratory Bird Sanctuaries (MBSs).
+Map showing the number of Environment Canada's protected areas in the Northwest Territories – 5 MBSs.

 List of Protected Areas in Northwest Territories

-The table below contains information about the MBSs shown on the map above.
-In addition to the name, year of establishment, and size of each protected area, the table indicates how these sites fit into national and international networks of conservation areas.
+The tables below contain information about the NWAs and MBSs shown on the map above.
+In addition to the name, year of establishment, and size of each protected area, the tables indicate how these sites fit into national and international networks of conservation areas.
 The following entities may be noted: